F-Secure: Be Sure

 A virulent and widespread computer virus was found on Friday, March 26, 1999.
 This virus has spread all over the globe within just hours of the initial discovery, apparently spreading faster than any other virus before.

-The virus, known as W97M/Melissa, spreads by e-mailing itself automatically from one user to another.
+The virus spreads by emailing itself automatically from one user to another.
 When the virus activates it modifies user's documents by inserting comments from the TV series "The Simpsons".
 Even worse, it can send out confidential information from the computer without users' notice.

 Do notice that Melissa can arrive in any document, not necessarily just in this LIST.DOC where it was spread initially.